Schaumburg is a picturesque village in the state of Illinois.

 The park’s open-air fitness area is located right next to the lake and offers amazing views.

 The lake is located on Schaumburg Road, next to the Schaumburg Police Station.

 Beat the Heat at Atcher Island

-Schaumburg Farmers Market
+Shop for Fresh Goods at the Schaumburg Farmers Market

-Spring Valley features vast forest areas, hiking trails, a nature centre, a wide array of flora and fauna, streams, the Volkening Heritage Farm, a playground, and horse-drawn wagon rides.
+Spring Valley features vast forest areas, hiking trails, a nature center, a wide array of flora and fauna, streams, the Volkening Heritage Farm, a playground, and horse-drawn wagon rides.

 Browse Art at Trickster Art Gallery

-The gallery features artistic works by various Native veteran artists, photographs of Native veterans, their tribal affiliations, the theatres they served, pictures of important events in Native history, depictions of stories from the wars, and more.
+The gallery features artistic works by various Native veteran artists, photographs of Native veterans, their tribal affiliations, the theaters they served, pictures of important events in Native history, depictions of stories from the wars, and more.

 Attend the Schaumburg Septemberfest

 It is one of the biggest festivals of this region and includes arts and crafts shows, talent shows, a parade, musical concerts, beauty pageants, fireworks, craft beer and wine, delicious food stalls, and so much more.